ui-schema/ui-schema/packages/docs/src/content/docs/widgets/Drag-n-Drop-Editor.md

 It is recommended, when possible, to only add a schema reference as block definition, the min. recommended is (but with full-url refs) `{"$ref": "address.json", "version": "0.1"}`, also great is `{"$ref": "address.json", "version": "0.1", "title": "Funky Block"}` to specify a custom title, it will only load the schema when really in-use.

 > 🚧 Work in progress, basic for endless nested drag 'n drop works.
+Has hardcoded translations.

 ❗ Drag 'n drop from different UIGenerators is currently not forbidden, it doesn't crash the app, but if the target UIGenerator has "a same entry" (by `storeKeys`), it will move that - instead of the actually dragged one.
 By overwriting the `contextValue` of `DragDropProvider`, you can specify custom functions `getSourceValues` and `moveDraggedValue` which should be used to e.g. get the values from higher hoisted stores, please open an issue with questions/feedback/usecases if you encounter anything.